RattyBiscuit/kindle-clippings/summaries/Staton - Praying Like Monks, Living Like Fools/clippings.md

 *Page 80 (Location 1195-1201)*

 > Here is the source of his empathy: "[Jesus] has been tempted in every way, just as we are-yet he did not sin."17 Jesus is a healer, yes, but he's the kind of doctor who has dealt with the same disease.
 He's a doctor treating lung cancer who also had lung cancer, felt the effects, and even donated one of his lungs for a transplant, so you're talking to a doctor with experiential compassion for what you're going through and a wounded body from a battle with the same symptoms.
 Don't you see the profound difference in that healer?
 The care, sincere concern, and unhurried presence of that doctor compared to the one who just dishes out prescriptions?

 ---

-*Page 80 (Location 1196-1201)*

-> Jesus] has been tempted in every way, just as we are-yet he did not sin."17 Jesus is a healer, yes, but he's the kind of doctor who has dealt with the same disease.
-He's a doctor treating lung cancer who also had lung cancer, felt the effects, and even donated one of his lungs for a transplant, so you're talking to a doctor with experiential compassion for what you're going through and a wounded body from a battle with the same symptoms.
-Don't you see the profound difference in that healer?
-The care, sincere concern, and unhurried presence of that doctor compared to the one who just dishes out prescriptions?

----